 Common Pitfalls and Strategies for Success

 Despite the structured nature of MCQs, common pitfalls persist among students.
 A frequent issue involves over-reliance on rote memorization, leading to superficial understanding that fails to address underlying principles.
 Others may misinterpret questions by focusing solely on surface-level details rather than connecting concepts holistically.
-Take this case: a question might ask about the role of mitochondria in energy production, requiring students to link cellular respiration to broader physiological processes.
+Take this: a question might ask about the role of mitochondria in energy production, requiring students to link cellular respiration to broader physiological processes.
 To mitigate these challenges, learners should adopt a proactive approach: cross-re

 Common Pitfalls and Strategies for Success